 print(a == b, a is b) #=> (True, ?)

-value (up to 4096 characters in length) he interning mechanism that Python uses for strings and integers varies depending on object characteristics.
-For example, when a copy of a simple string is created in Python, each duplicate variable points to the same object:
+Python uses string Interning which is a process of storing only one copy of each distinct string value (up to 4096 characters in length) in memory.
+For efficiency reasons, whether a string will be interned and the interning mechanism that Python uses for strings and integers varies depending on object characteristics.
+For example, when a copy of a string that meets certain characteristics is created in Python, the copy points to the same object as the original:

 a = 'SimpleStringWithOnlyASCIILetters_Digits123_And_Underscores' b = 'SimpleStringWithOnlyASCIILetters_Digits123_And_Underscores' print(a == b, a is b) # => True True

-For all other strings , Python does not optimize duplicates and each replicated variable points to its own unique object:
+For all other strings such as those longer than 4096 characters and contain any character that is not an ASCII letter, digit, or underscore, it will not be interned:

-a = 'Non-Simple String!' # b = 'Non-Simple String!' print(a == b, a is b) # => True False
+a = 'Non-Simple String!' # ' ' and '!' prevent this string from being interned b = 'Non-Simple String!' print(a == b, a is b) # => True False

 If memory optimization is required for non-simple strings, optimization can be enforced by using the intern() function: